LiuGroupHNU/nvnmd-example/README.md

 Any user can follow two consecutive steps to run molecular dynamics (MD) on the proposed NVNMD computer, which has been released online: (i) to train a machine learning (ML) model that can decently reproduce the potential energy surface (PES); and (ii) to deploy the trained ML model on the proposed NVNMD computer, then run MD there to obtain the atomistic trajectories.

-The training code can be downloaded from the [website](https://github.com/LiuGroupHNU/deepmd-kit/tree/devel), which we used to generate the results in our paper entitled "Accurate and Efficient Molecular Dynamics based on Machine Learning and Non Von Neumann Architecture", which has been accepted by npj Computational Materials ([DOI: 10.1038/s41524-022-00773-z](https://www.nature.com/articles/s41524-022-00773-z)).
+The training code can be downloaded from the [website](https://github.com/LiuGroupHNU/deepmd-kit/tree/devel).
+This codebase was used to generate the results reported for NVNMD-v1 in our paper entitled "Accurate and Efficient Molecular Dynamics based on Machine Learning and Non Von Neumann Architecture", which has been accepted by npj Computational Materials ([DOI: 10.1038/s41524-022-00773-z](https://www.nature.com/articles/s41524-022-00773-z)).
+The same training framework has been extended for NVNMD-v2 (“NVNMD-v2: Scalable and Accurate Deep Learning Molecular Dynamics Model Based on Non-Von Neumann Architectures” , manuscript ID: ct-2025-01050u, submitted to ACS Journal of Chemical Theory and Computation), which introduces an optimized descriptor to support multi-element systems .

-This is the complete example including files used to test training and running MD functions of NVNMD.
+This repository provides complete examples for training and running MD on both NVNMD-v1 and NVNMD-v2.
 The file structure is as follows.

 * `data`: training and testing data set.
 * `train/train_cnn.json`: input script of the continuous neural network (CNN) training.
 * `train/train_qnn.json`: input script of the quantized neural network (QNN) training.
-* `md/coord.lmp`: data file containing initial atom coordinates.
+* `md/coord.lmp`: data file containing initial atom coordinates for NVNMD-v1 examples.
-* `md/in.lmp`: input script of the molecular dynamics simulation.
+* `md/in.lmp`: input script of the molecular dynamics simulation for NVNMD-v1 examples.
-* `md/model.pb`: model file obtained by QNN training.
+* `md/model.pb`: model file obtained by QNN training (NVNMD-v1).
+* `md-v2`: NVNMD-v2 LAMMPS run scripts for the three example systems (Au, GeTe and Ferro).
+Each case folder also contains the corresponding training JSONs, and all datasets can be downloaded from AIS Square: [website](https://www.aissquare.com/datasets).

 # 2 Training